devkabiir/inheritable/README.md

 The idea behind `Inheritable` is that you specify your dependencies _"declaratively_" in a type-safe manner.
 More often than not I see dependencies being registered/declared/requested in a non-auto-completable fashion.
-If it's type-safe, it can be auto-completed
+If it's type-safe, it can be auto-completed.

 Allow Presentation of a value via multiple widgets without causing unnecessary rebuilds.
 A `User` could be presented by `UFistName` & `ULastName` widgets.
 While